 The new Code of Practice covers the 0-25 age range.
 There is greater emphasis on children and parents being part of the decision-making process.
 The categories of School Action and School Action Plus are replaced with one category of SEN. Statements are being replaced with Education, Health and Care plans (EHCPs).
 Local Authorities must publish the ‘Local Offer’, which sets out the full range of provision for children with SEN and disabilities.
 The Warwickshire Local Offer can be found by following the link below.

 Under the new Code of Practice, a child is deemed to have Special Educational Needs, or SEN, if he or she has ‘significantly greater difficulty in learning than the majority of others of the same age’, or his or her disability ‘prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in a mainstream school’.
 Special educational provision is needed for him or her, over and above that which can be met through good quality classroom teaching and differentiation.

 They may be for a short period or throughout a child’s educational life.
 They may be identified before a child has even entered school or they may come to be recognised at a specific point in their education.

-Our current SENCo is Lauren Tate, who is also one of our Year 3 teachers.
-We also have the additional expertise of Educational Psyhcologists and the Specialist Teaching Service (STS) who work with us regaularly.
+Our SENCo is Lauren Watson-Tate.
+We also have the additional expertise of Educational Psyhcologists, the Specialist Teaching Service (STS) and SEND Supported who work with us regularly.
 If you wish to speak to the SEN team in more detail please contact the school office on 01788 576074 or email: firstname.lastname@example.org to arrange an appointment.